-SB 90 would allow vertical renovations of certain buildings for residential purposes to be a permitted use of bond proceeds under the Kansas Rural Housing Incentive District Act.
+SB 90, as amended, would allow vertical renovations of certain buildings for residential purposes to be a permitted use of bond proceeds and amend definitions under the Kansas Rural Housing Incentive District Act.

-The bill would provide that within a Rural Housing Incentive District (RHID), proceeds from the special obligation bonds may be used for the renovation of buildings that are located in central business districts and exceed 25 years of age as certified by the Secretary of Commerce.
-(RHIDs may be designated in any city in Kansas with a population of less than 60,000 in a county with a population of less than 80,000 or in any county with a population of less than 60,000.)
+The bill would provide that, within a Rural Housing Incentive District (RHID), proceeds from the special obligation bonds may be used for the renovation of buildings that are located in central business districts and exceed 25 years of age as certified by the Secretary of Commerce.

-The bill would also limit the eligibility of the improvements to only those occurring on the second floor of a building or higher that are also residential in nature.
-All commercial improvements would not be eligible improvements under the program.
+The bill would also limit the eligible improvements to only those on the second floor of a building or higher that are residential in nature.
+All improvements for commercial purposes would not be eligible improvements under the program.